Published 4 years ago

 Malaysian-Australian cook Diana Chan has achieved a lot since winning Masterchef in 2017.
-She quit her job as an accountant, launched pop-up restaurant Chanteen in Melbourne, filmed two seasons of SBS Food show Asia Unplated (Thursdays, 8pm) and nurtured a long-term relationship with food manufacturer Golden Wok, creating at-home dumpling packs that you’ll find in most supermarkets.
+She quit her job as an accountant, launched Melbourne pop-up restaurant, filmed two seasons of SBS Food show Asia Unplated, and nurtured a long-term relationship with food manufacturer Golden Wok, creating at-home dumpling packs that you’ll find in most supermarkets.

-She also hosts a lot of online dumpling masterclasses on Golden Wok’s social media platforms, and a crowd favourite is the pork dumplings in chilli broth.
-“It is a spicy dish, but to be perfectly honest it looks hotter than it actually tastes,” she tells Broadsheet.
+She also hosted online dumpling masterclasses on Golden Wok’s social media platforms, and a crowd favourite is the pork dumplings in chilli broth.
+“It is a spicy dish, but to be perfectly honest, it looks hotter than it actually tastes,” she tells Broadsheet.
 “There is a kick to it, but it’s not overpowering.”

 “The pork is incredibly flavourful and tender.
 The chilli adds a fiery depth to the dish and a wonderful flavour sensation when the two elements are combined.
 Of course, if you can’t handle chilli whatsoever, the dumplings [also] taste great with soy and black vinegar as a dipping sauce.”